 Vincent Serico was born in Brisbane before being separated from his family at the age of four.
 During the 1950s he grew up on the mission at Cherbourg, Queensland.
 His mother was a Palm Island woman and his father was from Carnarvon.
 His stories are about living in different parts of Queensland, working, travelling, painting, and playing cards in old mission communities like Cherbourg, Palm Island, Mornington Island, Yarrabah, and Doomadgee.

 Vincent’s art aims to acknowledge Aboriginal existence in a way that gives comfort, while recognising past pain, sorrow, longing and loss, and leaving a trace of them in the hearts of others.

-In collaboration with FireWorks Gallery, Some people are stories includes; an exquisite limited edition, bound folio; 20 framed print reproductions featured in the folio; and is accompanied by six original paintings.
+In collaboration with FireWorks Gallery, Some people are stories includes an exquisite limited edition, bound folio; 20 framed print reproductions featured in the folio; and is accompanied by nine original paintings.
 This is the first major touring exhibition of Vincent Serico’s work since his death in 2008.